 See: Manage Deep Links.

-Home opens the app's home screen.
-For web push notifications it opens the Default Action URL.
+Home opens your app’s home screen.
+For web push notifications it opens your Default Action URL.
+You can override the default URL by selecting the Web Page action and entering a different URL.

 The default behavior in the iOS SDK is to not display the landing page when the corresponding push notification is received while the app is in the foreground state.
 The logic behind this behavior is that you may not wish to interrupt or distract a user who is currently occupied with the app, only to ask them to visit a different part of the app.